 - I Timothy 2:11

-Here, the word quiet (HÉSUCHIA) refers to one's quiet disposition, or tranquil nature, which is a manifestation of a meek and gentle inner life.
+Here, the word quiet (Greek - HÉSUCHIA) refers to one's quiet disposition or tranquil nature, which is a manifestation of a meek and gentle inner life.

-That is her outward attitude (quiet is the inward attitude).
+Submissiveness is her outward attitude (quiet is the inward attitude).
 In these circumstances, it would mean that she neither takes on the role of teacher nor judges the teacher.
-Submissive, as a student is to learn what is being taught with a mind to apply something to our lives, rather than listening to the lesson and judging the ability of the teacher and his knowledge.
+Submissive, as a student, is to learn what is being taught with a mind to apply something to one's life, rather than listening to the lesson and judging the ability of the teacher and his knowledge.

 The point is that a woman is to cultivate an attitude which promotes personal growth and knowledge within her, and harmony with others around her.